Lodge Code of Conduct:

 D. The Code of Conduct will be followed by all AKK members attending any Lodge function.

-A. Each brother honored by the Lodge with the Vigil Honor shall receive, at no cost to him, a Vigil sash, and other such materials as may be deemed necessary by the Vigil Honor Committee.
+A. Each brother honored by the Lodge with the Vigil Honor shall receive, at no cost to him, a Vigil Honor sash and other such materials as may be deemed necessary by the Vigil Honor Committee.

 B. Any active brother of the Atta Kulla Kulla Lodge may purchase OA supplies at Lodge functions or through an authorized person at summer camp.

 C. Active members of the Lodge are only authorized to buy supplies which reflect their current or past status of OA membership.
-All members are encouraged to adhere to OA National Policy by displaying the single red bordered flap on their uniform.
-Colored flaps are no longer considered distinction in honor within the lodge.
+All members are encouraged to wear the flap signifying their current Honor.
+A red border standard flap shall signify Ordeal membership, Brotherhood shall be represented by a green border, and the Vigil Honor is signified by a white border.